diastasis recti: interventions and techniques

 Such instrumentations are the distant progenitors of robotic ones without, however, having the characteristic of articulability.

-Approximation of the rectus muscles is performed with a suture that is of necessity on the posterior side (posterior plication) of the abdominal wall and includes within it not only the necessary muscle-tendon fibers, but also the parietal peritoneum and pre-peritoneal fat (which, however, are tissues foreign to the reconstruction).
+The approach of the rectus muscles is performed with a suture that is of necessity on the posterior side (posterior plication) of the abdominal wall and includes within it not only the necessary muscle-tendon fibers, but also the parietal peritoneum and pre-peritoneal fat (which, however, are tissues foreign to the reconstruction).

-Such netting, in order not to be completely " free in the abdominal cavity," must of necessity be secured with special anchors or screws or spirals called "Tacker."
+Such netting, in order not to be completely "free in the abdominal cavity," must of necessity be secured with special anchors or screws or spirals called "Tacker."

-When the work is completed, boththe networkand Tackers, result in direct contact with the viscera.This inevitably occurs in all variations of laparoscopic and minilaparoscopic techniques, with the various related risks.
+When the work is completed, boththe netand the Tackers, result in direct contact with the viscera.

-The movements of laparoscopic and minilaparoscopic instruments are made possible by the creation of a temporary carbon dioxide layer called the Pneumoperitoneum , just as is done in all other "indoor" techniques.
+The movements of laparoscopic and minilaparoscopic instruments are made possible by the creation of a temporary carbon dioxide layer called the Pneumoperitoneum, just as is done in all other "indoor" techniques.

-Due to the non-articulability of the instruments , one works in rather large spaces withstandard insufflation pressures .
+Due to the non-articulability of the instruments, one works in rather large spaces withstandard insufflation pressures .

 Therefore, there is no possibility in real clinical practice to perform these procedures without CO2 (as sometimes advertised).